coding-1ab/modpack-season-2/mods/CreateDragonPlus/README.md

 - `CDPRegistrate`: Registrate with Create related builders and other advanced functions.

 ### Tag
-- `TagRegistry`: Instance based, easily seperate tags under different namespaces.
+- `TagRegistry`: Instance based, easily seperates tags under different namespaces.
   Supports datagen (including tag localization).

+### Recipe
+- Full support for custom processing recipe with custom params, including builder, serializer and sequenced assembly support.
+- Custom builder for vanilla recipe types, supporting integration output (output that might not exist at runtime).

+### Advancement
+- `AdvancementBehaviour`: `BlockEntityBehaviour` for awarding owner player advancements by stats and builtin trigger.
+- `BuiltinTrigger`: Criterion trigger for code triggered advancements.
+- `StatTrigger`: Criterion trigger for player stats

 ### Localization
 - `CDPRegistrate#registerBuiltinLocalization`: Merge builtin language files (under `lang/builtin`) to language provider.
 - `CDPRegistrate#registerForeignLocalization`: Merge foreign language files with untranslate entries.
 Add `'--existing', file('src/main/translations/').getAbsolutePath()` to datagen program arguments to use translated language files under `src/main/translations`.

-### Advancement
-- `CriterionStatBehaviour`: `BlockEntityBehaviour` for awarding owner player criterion and stats.
-- `BuiltinTrigger`: Criterion trigger for code triggered advancements.
-- `StatTrigger`: Criterion trigger for player stats

 ### Ponder
-- Ponder plugins are made to be sorted by mod dependency order, allowing addons to register scenes to existing storyboards with reliable orders.
+- Ponder plugins are made to be sorted by mod dependency order, allowing addons to register scenes to existing components with reliable orders.

 ### Gameplay
 - Dye Fluids and Bulk Coloring

 ## Contribute
-Feel free to open a PR to either translate the mod or to add another feature!
+Feel free to open a PR to either provide localization or to add another feature!
 All help is appreciated!

-### If you want to help us to translate...
+### Localization
 Please use the language files in `src/generated` and submit to `src/main/translations`.